-These riders provide periodic payments if you become disabled or ill, but expect to make a recovery.
+These riders provide periodic payments if you become disabled or ill and are likely to remain so for the rest of your life.
 You’ll be considered for a pay out if you’re unable to perform tasks of daily living like eating, dressing and moving from bed to wheelchair.

 Terminal illness rider

-Similar to chronic illness rider, terminal illness rider will offer a payout when you become disabled or ill, though are given a year or less to live.
+Similar to chronic illness rider, terminal illness rider will offer a payout if you become disabled or ill, but are given a year or less to live.

 Long-term care riders

-This type of ride costs more, but gives more coverage for long term care if you move into a nursing home or have in-home care.
+This type of ride costs more, but gives additional coverage for long-term care if you move into a nursing home or require private in-home care.